6 Tips To Nurture Your Child's Mental Health

 3. Set clear boundaries and routines.

-It's easier for a child to deal with struggles in life when they know there are clear boundaries in place.
-Setting clear boundaries for bedtime, time on electronics, and rules for speaking to and treating others and ourselves are all critical for developing well-being and mental health.
+It's easier for a child to deal with struggles in life when they know there are clear boundaries.
+Setting clear boundaries for bedtime, time on electronics, and rules for speaking to and treating others and ourselves are critical for developing well-being and mental health.
 Sometimes it's easy to give in to a child's demands (e.g., for more electronic time), but reinforcing rules and boundaries and saying 'no' is not always the easy option for you, but it is healthy.
 Of course, you can always be flexible, but ensuring your child knows the boundaries is essential.

 4. Model Good behaviour.

-This is one of the most important ways to develop your child's mental health.
+Modelling good behaviour is one of the most important ways to develop your child's mental health.
 Modelling good behaviour includes:

 - Be open with your children.